evainfeld/impakt-back/README.md

 - NodeJS with NPM
 - AWS CLI (`pip install awscli --upgrade --user`)
-- AWS Amplify CLI (configured for a region where AWS AppSync is available) (`npm install -g @aws-amplify/cli`) -Angular CLI (`npm install -g @angular/cli`)
+- AWS Amplify CLI (configured for a region where AWS AppSync is available) (`npm install -g @aws-amplify/cli`)

 ## Notes

-Some initial stuff is currently in repo, mostly Graphql schema for AWS AppSync in `backend/`
+Backend stuff: schemas, resolvers and script for preparing CloudFormation config file are in `backend/`

 You may try following for some basic tests using endpoint supporting only Location operations: